 In 2001, the college established four schools: School of Arts and Humanities, School of Sciences, School of Business and Management, and School of Education and Leadership.
 The institution's name was changed to Notre Dame de Namur University that same year.
 In 2009, the School of Arts and Humanities and School of Sciences merged to become the College of Arts and Sciences.
+The School of Education and Leadership was changed to the School of Education and Psychology in 2016.

 In an effort to provide access to a greater number of students, the university began offering partnerships in specific degree programs with local community colleges in 2009, allowing students to complete an NDNU degree on the community college campus.
 NDNU first achieved its status as a Hispanic-Serving Institution, meaning its undergraduate population is at least 25% Hispanic, in 2009, and maintains that status to this day.
 In 2010, NDNU launched its Gen 1 program for first-generation students.
 Online degrees were added in 2012, and a new Ph.D. program in art therapy, NDNU's first doctoral program and the first Ph.D. program in art therapy in the nation, was established in 2013.
+The University expanded it's program offerings to the city of Tracy in fall 2015.